 If you are a parent/ carer with moments spare to visit school and read with the children, we have a wide selection of books the children would adore sharing with you.
 Being so busy in school, extra helping hands are much appreciated.
 If you are interested in stopping by at school during the session to help with the children’s learning, please raise this interest with your child’s class teacher.

 We remind parents to label all items of their child’s clothing, especially jumpers and cardigans so that we can avoid lost clothing across morning and afternoon sessions.
-The box labelled ‘No Name’ in the cloakroom is where found unlabelled clothing is stored.
-We are always grateful for clothing donations in Foundation for times when children need changing.
+We are always grateful for clothing donations in Foundation One for times when children need changing.
 With this being said, if you can remember, please bring in spare clothes for your child in case of any little accidents.
+With regards to footwear remember to wear trainers or plimsolls every Friday as Gary West has physical development activities planned for your child.